berthubert/simplomon/README.md

 issue [here](https://github.com/berthubert/simplomon/issues) please.

 # Mission statement
 Right now Simplomon is simple and robust.
 History shows it is a struggle to keep a project lean.
-Simple to use however does not imply a lack of powerful features however.
+Simple to use however does not imply a lack of powerful features.
 But it does mean:

  * Rejecting anything that means it takes more than 5 minutes for a novice to setup simplomon
  * Keeping the most common usecases available as one-liners